Cyclic Complexity of Words: Cyclic Complexity Distinguishes Between Sturmian Words with Different Languages

 \begin{proposition} Let $w$ be a word over $A$.
 The following conditions are equivalent:

-\begin{enumerate} \item $w$ is a central word; \item $0w1$ and $1w0$ are conjugate; \item $w$ is a bispecial factor of some Sturmian word; \item $w$ is a palindrome and the words $w0$ and $w1$ (resp.~$0w$ and $1w$) are balanced; \item $0w1$ is balanced and is the least element (w.r.t. the lexicographic order) in its conjugacy class; \item $w$ is a power of a letter or there exist central words $p_{1},p_{2}$ such that $w=p_{1}01p_{2}=p_{2}10p_{1}$.
+\begin{enumerate} \item $w$ is a central word; \item $0w1$ and $1w0$ are conjugate; \item $w$ is a bispecial factor of some Sturmian word; \item $w$ is a palindrome and the words $w0$ and $w1$ (resp.~$0w$ and $1w$) are balanced; \item $0w1$ is balanced and is the least element (relative to the lexicographic order) in its conjugacy class; \item $w$ is a power of a single letter or there exist central words $p_{1},p_{2}$ such that $w=p_{1}01p_{2}=p_{2}10p_{1}$.
 Moreover, in this latter case $|p_{1}|+2$ and $|p_{2}|+2$ are relatively prime periods of $w$ and $\min(|p_{1}|+2,|p_{2}|+2)$ is the minimal period of $w$. \end{enumerate} \end{proposition}

 Let $w$ be a central word, different from a power of a single letter, having relatively prime periods $p$ and $q$ and length $p+q-2$.
 The words $0w1$ and $1w0$, which, by Proposition \ref{prop:centr}, are conjugate, are called \emph{Christoffel words}.
 Let $r=|0w1|_{0}$ and $s=|0w1|_{1}$.
 It can be proved that $\{r,s\}=\{p^{-1},q^{-1}\}$ modulo $p+q$ \cite[Proposition 2.1]{BeDelRe08}.
 Moreover, the conjugacy class of $0w1$ and $1w0$ contains exactly $|w|+2$ words.
-If we sort these words lexicographically and arrange them as rows of a matrix, we obtain a square matrix with remarkable combinatorial properties (see \cite{JeZa04,BoRe06,MaReSc03}).
-We call this matrix the \emph{$(r,s)$-Christoffel array} and denote it by $\mathcal{A}_{r,s}$ (see Figure \ref{fig:matrix} for an example).
-Two consecutive rows of $\mathcal{A}_{r,s}$ differ only by a swap of two consecutive positions \cite[Corollary 5.1]{BoRe06}.
+If we sort these words lexicographically and arrange them as rows of a matrix, we obtain a square matrix with remarkable combinatorial properties (see \cite{BoRe06,JeZa04,MaReSc03}).
+This matrix depends only on the pair $(r,s)$; we call it the \emph{$(r,s)$-Christoffel array} and denote it by $\mathcal{A}_{r,s}.$ Two consecutive rows of $\mathcal{A}_{r,s}$ differ only by a swap of two consecutive positions \cite[Corollary 5.1]{BoRe06}.
 Moreover, the columns are also conjugate and in particular the first one is $0^{r}1^{s}$, while the last one is $1^{s}0^{r}$ (cf.~\cite{MaReSc03}).
 For example, consider the Fibonacci word $F$ and its bispecial factor $w=010010$, which has periods $p=5$ and $q=3$.
 We have $s=q^{-1}=3<5=r=p^{-1}$.
 In Figure \ref{fig:matrix} we show the $(5,3)$-Christoffel array $\mathcal{A}_{5,3}$.
 The rows are the lexicographically sorted factors of $F$ with Parikh vector $(5,3)$.
 The other factor of length $8$ of $F$ is $10100101$.